ERC-8126 - AI Agent Verification

 Risk Scoring

-The overall risk score MUST be calculated as the average of all applicable verification scores:
+The overall risk score MUST be calculated as the mean of all applicable verification scores:

 Tier Score Range Description